 An if statement can be used to execute a statement if a certain condition is met.
-The general simplest syntax is:
+The general simplest syntax is as follows, where the indentation is not mandatory but helpful:

 '''

 if expression

-statement
+statement to do

 end

 '''

 We should pause to note here that Matlab is situation-aware.
-By that we mean that if you type the line into Matlab and press Enter nothing will happen.
-Matlab is waiting for you to finish your if-statement-end structure.
-Matlab will do nothing until you type end and press Enter.
-So type the following exactly as you see it:
+By that we mean that if you type the following line in the Matlab console:

-'''

 if (x>3)

-'''